 As a leader, when you access and develop yours and your people’s strengths, you multiply and elevate everyone’s performance by aligning people’s Strengths (who they are) behind the team and your organization.
 That’s better for the team and the business.

-A focus on
+a focus on weaknesses

-A focus on
+a focus on strengths

 An evolving culture within an organization focused on the productively leveraged strengths of its people, resulting in a thriving work environment.

 Focusing on weakness takes performance from bad to not so bad.